kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 ```

 with the justification that it's not clear to users
+whether traces started via `x-client-trace-id` are limited
-that when they set the simple `sampling` field we have now,
+when they set the simple `sampling` field we have now.
-whether traces started via `x-client-trace-id` are limited.
-This also enables disabling `x-client-trace-id`.

 #### Tags